Navigating Change. Unlocking Value. Leading Sustainably.

 Caroline holds an MA in International Relations and Economics from the University of St. Gallen.

-Director Sustainability, British Business Bank
+Director of Sustainability on Wider ESG Landscape, British Business Bank

 Hannah Gilbert is responsible for developing the Bank’s approach to sustainable finance, with a particular focus on equity investment.